 the benefits of massage include pain relief, reduced anxiety and depression, and temporarily reduced blood pressure, heart rate, and state of anxiety.
 Theories behind what massage might do include blocking nociception (gate control theory), activating the parasympathetic nervous system, which may stimulate the release of endorphins and serotonin, preventing fibrosis or scar tissue, increasing the flow of lymph, and improving sleep.

 "Swedish Massage" designed to relax muscles by applying pressure to them against deeper muscles and bones, and rubbing in the same direction as the flow of blood returning to the heart.
-The main purpose of Swedish massage is to increase the oxygen flow in the blood and release toxings from the muscles.
-Other possible benefits include stimulation of circulation, an increaase in nuscle tone, and a balance of the nusculo-skeletal systems.
-Swedish massage shortens recovery time from muscular strain by flushing the sissues of lactic acis, uric acid, and other metabolic wastes.
+The main purpose of Swedish massage is to increase the oxygen flow in the blood and release toxins from the muscles.
+Other possible benefits include stimulation of circulation, an increase in muscle tone, and a balance of the musculo-skeletal systems.
+Swedish massage shortens recovery time from muscular strain by flushing the tissues of lactic acid, uric acid, and other metabolic wastes.
 It increases circulation without increasing heart load.

 Deep tissue massage is designed to relieve severe tension in the muscle and the connective tissue or fascia.
 This type of massage focuses on the muscles located below the surface of the top muscles.
 Deep tissue massage is often recommended for individuals who experience consistent pain, are involved in heavy physical activity (such as athletes), and patients who have sustained physical injury.
 It is not uncommon for receivers of deep tissue massage to have their pain replaced with a new muscle ache for a day or two.